≡ Menu

 2. Oral chews and tablets

-The tablets contain insecticides that find their way into your cat’s bloodstream within an hour or so.
+The tablets contain insecticides that enter your cat’s bloodstream within an hour or so.
 When the flea or tick bites your kitty, they get exposed to the insecticide and die.

 While tablets work faster than other methods, their effects don’t last as long.
-They generally lose their effect within 24 hours and are an excellent pick to treat an ongoing infestation.
+They generally lose their product within 24 hours and are an excellent pick to treat an ongoing infestation.

 3. Collars

-The collar contains the insecticide which works by either absorbing into your cat’s fat layer to kill the fleas or repels the insects.
-The effects of a collar last from anywhere from 6 weeks up to 12 weeks and it is a mess-free solution.
+The collar contains the insecticide, which either absorbs into your cat’s fat layer to kill the fleas or repel the insects.
+The effects of a collar last from 6 weeks up to 12 weeks, and it is a mess-free solution.

 4. Shampoos

-This option of treatment works well to kill adult fleas but, the effects last for a short time—a little over 24 hours.
+This treatment option works well to kill adult fleas, but the effects last for a short time—a little over 24 hours.
 This treatment is good if you want to treat an ongoing infestation.

 5. Sprays

-You should choose a treatment option which is easy to use, useful and works for as long as you want it to.
+You should choose a treatment option that is easy to use, practical, and works for as long as you want

 Harmful Side Effects of Flea and Tick Medicines: What to Avoid

-Now, let’s look at some ingredients that you should stay away from according to credible sources such as the National Center for Biotechnology Information and the National Pesticide Information Center.
+Look at some ingredients you should avoid, according to credible sources such as the National Center for Biotechnology Information and the National Pesticide Information Center.

-• Tetrachlorvinphos: The Humane Society and the EPA warn that overexposure to this ingredient can have side-effects for humans such as dizziness, nausea, confusion, and can even cause paralysis and death.
-These symptoms most occur in children so, it is a good idea to stay away
+• Tetrachlorvinphos: The Humane Society and the EPA warn that overexposure to this ingredient can have side effects for humans, such as dizziness, nausea, and confusion, and even cause paralysis and death.
+These symptoms most occur in children, so staying away is a good idea.

 • Propoxur: According to the New Jersey Department of Health and Senior Services, exposure to propoxur can cause carbamate poisoning.
-The effects include nausea, headaches, vomiting, diarrhea, muscle twitching, and, in some cases even death.
-The EPA disallowed its use but, some brands still use it
+The effects include nausea, headaches, vomiting, diarrhea, muscle twitching, and sometimes death.
+The EPA disallowed its use, but some brands still use it.

 Tablets, spot-ons, and collars are the most preferred treatments as they are easy to use, quick, and painless.
-But, shampoos and sprays are quite messy, and you need to keep applying them after a certain period of time, which may not be feasible for some users.
+But shampoos and sprays are pretty messy, and you need to keep applying them after a certain period, which may not be feasible for some users.

 Natural Remedies for Flea and Tick Treatment

 Natural treatments are a good choice if you wish to stay away from chemicals and the side effects they bring with them.
-However, natural remedies aren’t as fast, and the effects aren’t long-lasting.
+However, natural remedies aren’t as fast, and the results aren’t long-lasting.

-In this section of the blog, I’ll share a few natural cat flea and tick treatment recipes.
+I’ll share a few natural cat flea and tick treatment recipes in this blog section.

 Let’s take a look.